 Cancellation by Naturevolution:

-- The fees will be reimbursed in full by Naturevolution in case of cancellation of the mission for logistical reasons, if there are fewer than 4 participants, or in case of other unforeseen circumstances.
+- The sums paid will be fully reimbursed by Naturevolution in the event of cancellation of the mission for logistical reasons or if there are less than 4 participants, or in the event of other unforeseeable events.

 In fact, given the difficulty of access on site, Naturevolution reserves the right to cancel the mission, in particular in the case of force majeure, damage, or meteorological imperative, at any time prior to departure, without further obligation to reimburse fees paid to Naturevolution.

 Such cancellation does not entitle you to compensation.
 As such, Naturevolution asks the volunteer to take necessary precautions (cancellation insurance, flexible air tickets) when booking flights to Kendari on the island of Sulawesi in Indonesia, and assumes no responsibility for additional costs related to the modification or cancellation of fares for any reason whatsoever.